-Though she had been homeschooled her whole life, Cassidy started her formal high school education with Challenge II, having no Foundations or any Challenge program at all!
+Though she homeschooled her whole life, Cassidy started her formal high school education with Challenge II without any experience in Foundations or the earlier Challenge levels.
 We asked her to share her experience of enrolling in Challenge II.

 Looking to start Challenge II was honestly a pretty scary prospect for me.
 I registered for the program rather suddenly, without a lot of time to fully acclimate myself to the idea.
 There were a lot of unknowns, which made me nervous, especially since one of the unknowns was my own capability.
 My education leading up to Challenge II was very, um, unstructured, let’s say.
 Because of that, I had no idea if I would be capable of keeping pace with such a demanding program, especially since most of my classmates had been classically educated since they were little.
 They seemed to have an arsenal of rhymes and songs and memory work that I didn’t have.
 I felt at a disadvantage, to say the least.
 I would never catch up.